Roberto Luongo: Vancouver Canucks (2006–2014)

 Nearly a month and a half into the 2011–12 season, Luongo suffered an upper-body injury that sidelined him for two games.
-The nature of the injury was unspecified, but was believed to have occurred during a game against the Islanders on November 13, 2011, when he appeared to be in discomfort.
+The nature of the injury was unspecified, but was believed to have occurred during a game against his former team, the New York Islanders on November 13, 2011, when he appeared to be in discomfort.
 Prior to the injury, Luongo was struggling to perform with his statistics near the bottom of the league.
 Upon recovering, Schneider's play relegated Luongo to backup status for five games.
-By December, he resumed as the team's starter with improved performance.
+By December 2011, he resumed as the team's starter with an improved performance.
 The following month, Luongo reached two milestones.
-On January 4, 2012, he became the 23rd goalie in league history to play in his 700th game, a contest in which he recorded a 3–0 shutout against the Wild.
-With his 212th victory as a Canuck on January 21 (a 4–3 win against the Sharks), he surpassed Kirk McLean as the most-wins goalie in team history.
+On January 4, 2012, he became the 23rd goaltender in league history to play in his 700th game, a contest in which he recorded a 3–0 shutout against the Minnesota Wild.
+With his 212th victory as a Canuck on January 21 (a 4–3 win against the San Jose Sharks), he surpassed Kirk McLean as the most-wins goaltender in team history.
 Luongo accomplished the feat in 364 games, 152 less than McLean.

-Facing the eighth-seeded Los Angeles Kings in the opening round of the 2012 Stanley Cup playoffs, Luongo started the first two games and played well but his team lost both.
-Vigneault opted to start Schneider for the rest of the series, in order to give the Canucks some momentum, and Luongo remained on the bench for the remainder of the series as the Kings won four games to one.
+Facing the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings in the opening round of the 2012 playoffs after helping the Canucks win a second consecutive Presidents' Trophy as the regular season champions, Luongo started the first two games and played well but his team lost both.
+Vigneault opted to start Schneider for the rest of the series, in order to give the Canucks some momentum on their side, and Luongo remained on the bench for the remainder of the series as the Kings won four games to one.
 Dressing as a backup for the Canucks' final three playoff games led many in the media to believe that Luongo would be traded in the off-season, in favour of Schneider, who recorded better regular season and playoff statistics than him in 2011–12.
 Asked about his role with the Canucks following the defeat, Luongo told reporters that he would waive his no-trade clause if his management asked him to do so.
 In June 2012, Schneider was signed to a three-year $12 million contract, which made Luongo expendable, but general manager Mike Gillis' efforts to trade Luongo were unsuccessful owing to his $64 million (U.S.), 12-year contract.